St Mary Magdalen, Hilperton Marsh

 Unlike the other churches in the Canalside Benefice, St. Mary's has no medieval roots.
 It was opened in 1889, as a chapel of ease to St Michaels, Hilperton, although in 1954 it became a part of the parish of Staverton.
-Following the closure of the historic St Paul's at Staverton, St Mary's is now Staverton's parish church.
+In 2020 the parish of Hilperton and Staverton was formed with both St Michael's and St Mary's as centres of worship for the parish.

 The building of St Marys was begun in 1889, as St Michaels was frequently over-crowded on a Sunday.
 The Clark family of Wyke House were leading advocates of the cause; the newly appointed rector, Rev S.T Wood, was able to raise the money required - between £200 and £300 - by subscription.
 They were influenced by the Anglo-Catholic Oxford Movement, seeking the beauty of holiness through greater reverence and more elaborate ritual in services.

 The land for the building was given by W.H.
 Long, who was the patron of the living.
 There was only sufficient money initially to pay for a nave constructed from a pre-fabricated kit supplied by Harrods.
 Under the supervision of the diocesan architect, Mr. Ponting, the kit was erected in three weeks.
 Is that a record for building a church?
 The cost was £150.
 Much of the work was actually done by local agricultural labourers, assisted by the horses of neighbouring farmers.
 The labourers had been amongst those pressing for a new church, and subsequently formed the congregation.